ctsit/send_rx/README.md

 3. Take note of your new project ID (you should see it at the `pid` parameter in your URL).
 4. Go to **Manage Extensions** section and enable Send Rx module for this project
 5. Yet on Manage Extensions page, click on Configure Button and set fields as follows:
-  - Type: Site
+  - Type: Patient
   - Target Project ID: _Place here the PID from step 3.2_
 6. Go to **User Rights** section and create two roles: `prescriber` and `study_coordinator`
 7. Switch to Sites project, then access **Manage Extensions** and click on Send Rx **Configure** button
-8. Set **Target Project ID** as the PID from step 4.2 and save.
+8. Set **Target Project** as sites project defined on step 3 and save.

 ## Sending your First Test Prescription